 My advice - follow trends but be critical and use them creatively.

-With that said, I've compiled a list of best trends in the hospitality and restaurant industry right now.
-I've spoken to experts on restaurant technology in Eat App like Joseph Boston and Nezar Kadhem, as well learnings from marketing and operations experts like Dawn Gribbles, Michael “schatzy” Schatzberg and Shawn Walchef.
+With that said, I’ve compiled a list of the best trends in the hospitality and restaurant industry right now.
+I’ve spoken to experts on restaurant technology in Eat App like Joseph Boston and Nezar Kadhem, as well as learned from marketing and operations experts like Dawn Gribbles, Michael “Schatzy” Schatzberg, and Shawn Walchef.

 These are the best hotel and hospitality trends that are aimed at efficiency, enhancing the guest experience, and boosting revenue.